mikio1998/mikio1998.github.io/_posts/2020-9-16-How-a-learning-app-should-work.md

 <h5>Ebbinghaus Curve</h5>
-I saw a infographic poster on a wall about retention over time [(study)](https://en.wikipedia.org/wiki/Forgetting_curve), I thought about applying within a smaller span of time than in the theory, like the interval between flipping cards.
+I saw a infographic poster on a wall about retention over time like [this](https://en.wikipedia.org/wiki/Forgetting_curve), I thought about applying within a smaller span of time than in the theory, like the interval between flipping cards.